Academic Catalog

 Description

 Introduction to infectious diseases important to dentistry.
-Lecture, lab and clinical instruction on disinfection, instrument decontamination, sterilization procedures and tray set-up preparation.
-Regulatory compliance agencies such as OSHA, CDC and ADA recommendations.
-Hazardous materials management and waste management.
-Protocols and emergency procedures for hazardous and biohazardous waste or materials.
+Lecture, lab, and clinical instruction on disinfection, instrument decontamination, sterilization procedures, and tray set-up preparation.
+Regulatory compliance agencies, including the Occupational Safety and Health Administration (OSHA) and the Dental Board of California, as well as advisory bodies, such as the Centers for Disease Control (CDC) and the American Dental Association (ADA), will be covered.
+Hazardous materials and waste management practices according to regulatory statutes and guidelines and the protocols and emergency procedures for hazardous and biohazardous waste or materials.
 Intended for students in the Dental Assisting Program; enrollment is limited to students accepted in the program.

 Course Objectives